BCDigLib/marc-iiif/README.md

 * `--image_base` - the identifier portion of the image

 The final parameter is a source record containing metadata necessary to build the manifest.

+Check the manifester help (`manifester -h`) for additional options.

 ## Source formats